Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Sadly, there is no evidence to confirm these and several other stories of the croissant's origins.
 But frankly, who cares where it came from... what's important is that we have it today.

-There are several common types of croissant:
+There are several common types of croissant, these being the most common:

 • croissant au beurre: the buttered croissant tends to be the preferred croissant for those who can eat butter, and is made with rich, succulent butter (you'll need to wipe the leftover butter off your hands after you eat one)